rust-stuco/lectures/week6/slides.md

 * `examine_ingredients` does not need to be public in this case
 * `stove` can access anything in its parent module `kitchen`
+* Privacy only applies to parent modules and above

 ---